vyos/vyos-documentation/docs/configuration/interfaces/wireless.rst

     wifi-regulatory-domain DE
   }

-To get it to work as a access point with this configuration you will need to set up a DHCP server to work with that network.
+To get it to work as an access point with this configuration you will need to set up a DHCP server to work with that network.
 You can - of course - also bridge the Wireless interface with any configured bridge (:ref:`bridge-interface`) on the system.